Region: Djimma, Limu Kossa

 Notes: Ripe strawberry, dried cranberry, muscat, pear, velvety mouthfeel, tropical sweetness

-Description: Gidey Berhe Retta is the owner of a 356-hectare farm in Limu Kossa, which is located in the Djimmah Zone in the South Western highlands of Ethiopia Oromia State, 52km to the west of Djimma town.
+Coffee Story: Gidey Berhe Retta is the owner of a 356-hectare farm in Limu Kossa, which is located in the Djimmah Zone in the South Western highlands of Ethiopia Oromia State, 52km to the west of Djimma town.

 Gidey’s farm is called Limu Kossa Estate and was established in 2000.
 It sits at 1,840–2,130m above sea level and is meticulously maintained under Gidey’s watchful eye.
 The sizable estate is broken into 15 hectare sections, that are clearly marked and the varieties planted within each recorded.
 Coffee grows under the shade of native trees, which provide an important habitat for the native animals and helps maintain the biodiversity in the area.